-The highlights of the museum's Greek collection are divided between two rooms.
+The highlights of the museum’s Greek collection are divided between two rooms.
 Besides sculptures, a prominent place is accorded to outstanding pieces of Greek pottery.
-A selection of fifty vases, dishes, and amphorae depict well-known mythological tales such as Aeneas's flight from Troy and the battle between Achilles and Memnon.
-There are also exhibits from the earliest period of Greek culture, as well as those recalling the rise of Athens, the great civilizations of Crete and Mycenae, and the enormous cultural diversity that marked the myriad Greek islands over three thousand years ago.
+A selection of fifty vases, dishes and amphorae depict well-known mythological tales such as Aeneas’s flight from Troy and the battle between Achilles and Memnon.
+There are also exhibits from the earliest period of Greek culture, as well as those recalling the rise of Athens, the great civilisations of Crete and Mycenae, and the enormous cultural diversity that marked the myriad Greek islands over 3,000 years ago.

 The Etruscan Gallery

-The museum's remarkable Etruscan collection has its own place in the exhibition.
-A chronological display of the objects will give you a clear picture of this fascinating culture of the central Italian peninsula.
+The exhibition accords a separate place to the museum’s remarkable Etruscan collection.
+A chronological display of the objects provides a clear picture of this fascinating culture of the central Italian peninsula.
 The famous sarcophagi of Volterra are at the heart of the Etruscan Gallery.
 These lavishly-decorated chests are covered with reliefs depicting extraordinarily detailed narratives.
 You can take in the richness of Etruscan craftsmanship, in display-cases full of decorated mirrors, gold jewellery, and the finest bronze figurines in the collection.